JingMa87/Tech-Interview/README.md

 whether you should contribute certain code, discuss it with me in the Issue Tracker by opening a new Issue.

+Specified Format ( for exercise questions from book )

+- for file name
+  - *chapterName_questionNumber.java*

+- for commit title
+  - *Add solution to problem question_number 'question_name'*

 ---

 _Happy coding awesome people!_